vimlet/eon/eon-docs/md/tutorial/[2]Introduction.md

 In this section, we will show two ways of declaring properties and functions that enriches the eon elements API in terms of legibility and usability.
 The eon element `config` includes the properties below:

-- **properties**: object used to store the properties the user will has direct access to from the eon element reference.
+- **properties**: object used to store the properties the user will have direct access to from the eon element reference.

-- **functions**: object used to store the functions the user will has direct access to from the eon element reference.
+- **functions**: object used to store the functions the user will have direct access to from the eon element reference.

 - **privateProperties**: object used to store the internal used properties.
 The user has no need to use them to harness the eon element functionality.